 Most importantly, the growth you receive in your Roth IRA is tax-free.
 That includes any withdrawals you make after age 59 1/2 as long as you've had the account longer than 5 years.

 Important to realize, since you pay taxes on the front end with a Roth IRA, you don't owe any tax in retirement.

-Here's 5 reasons to open a Roth IRA and how to do it.
+Here are 5 reasons to open a Roth IRA and how to do it.